devgateway/amp/amp/src/main/resources/TEMPLATE/reamp/architecture/readme.md

     value: number
 }
 ```
-Next, by conventions, we'll export a variable named _model_ that'll represent the initial state of our ampModule.
+Next, by conventions, we'll export a variable named _model_ that'll represent the initial state of our module.
 ```js
 export var model: Model = new Model({
     value: 0